-An ophthalmologist is the best person to diagnose you and suggest the most appropriate treatment for your nystagmus.
+A vestibular specialist is the best person to diagnose you and suggest the most appropriate treatment for your nystagmus.
 Some of the most common treatments include corrective lenses, baclofen injections, and vestibular therapy.

 With the right treatment approach, you can have a real chance of regaining control over your eye movements and improving your vision after a head injury.